“I don’t want to miss dinner. I gotta have my candied yams!”

 While most moms are anxious to get the baby out as they near full-term, I was purely focused on the food.
-Yes, I am THAT girl.
+Yes, I am that girl.
 Always thinking of food and when my next meal will be.

 Our little bundle, which we opted against learning the sex, was due the week before Thanksgiving.
-I often heard that your first baby typically arrives late.
+I often heard that your first baby arrives late.
 Late for us meant Thanksgiving week, or God forbid Thanksgiving Day!

 I did not want to have a turkey day baby.

 I wanted my turkey, baby!

 As luck would have it, on Thanksgiving Day, I sat in relative comfort with my family as I scarfed down turkey, mashed potatoes, pierogis, and my must-have candied yams without so much as a peep from the little being inside me.